Developer manual#

 cd components/collector

-. venv/bin/activate # on Windows: venv\Scripts\activate
+. .venv/bin/activate # on Windows: venv\Scripts\activate

 ci/pip-install.sh